OmkarJ13/bundler/README.md

 1.  **Parsing & Dependency Graph Construction**: It starts from the entry file, parsing the code into an Abstract Syntax Tree (AST).
 It then traverses the `import` statements to discover all dependencies, building a complete graph of your project's modules.

-2.  **Tree Shaking**: The dependency graph is analyzed to identify and remove any exported code that is not actually used in the project, which helps to reduce the final bundle size.
+2.  **Tree Shaking**: The dependency graph is analyzed to identify and remove any code that is not actually used in the project, which helps to reduce the final bundle size.

 3.  **Deconflicting Identifiers**: To prevent naming collisions when all the modules are combined, the bundler intelligently renames variables as needed.